 - Timing is everything.
 The timing of your emails depends on the audience you are targeting, the type of email you will be sending, and even the nature of the content inside it.

 - Keep it short and sweet (but not too short).
-If you are writing an email that includes a lengthy piece of text—may be an article or case study, consider breaking it up into smaller chunks so they are easier to digest in one sitting.
-Another thing you can do it to just make sure that your subject line grabs their attention quickly so they know what they are dealing with before opening up your message!
+If you are writing an email that includes a lengthy piece of text—maybe an article or case study, consider breaking it up into smaller chunks so they are easier to digest in one sitting.
+Another thing you can do is to just make sure that your subject line grabs their attention quickly so they know what they are dealing with before opening up your message.

 Do Not Use Generic Greetings In Your Emails

 The next tip is to not use generic greetings in your emails.
 Instead, personalize the message and greet the person by name.
 If they are a business, also include their title.

 For example: “Hello Robert!” or “Dear Mr Smith”